object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 Defining new types
 ------------------

-.. dropdown:: Video: a first class
+.. details:: Video: a first class

     .. vimeo:: 488143930